 |Parmesan, hard grating cheese||Cheddar, melting cheese|

 Classic Saucepan Yellow Squash

 3 tablespoons butter

 1.5 pounds yellow squash, rough sliced and chopped (about 6 cups)

 Melt the butter in a medium saucepan, add the onions and cook over medium heat until soft and on the verge of browning, about 10 minutes.
 Add the squash and a splash of water.
-Reduce the heat to low, cover and simmer, stirring occasionally, until the squash become very soft, about 15 minutes.
+Reduce the heat to low, cover and simmer, stirring occasionally, until the squash becomes very soft, about 15 minutes.
 Mash with a fork, as desired.
 Season with salt and pepper.
 Makes 4 to 6 servings.

 Classic Skillet Zucchini

 1 medium onion, cut into very thin slivers